 All staff who work with the pupil will be made aware of the pupil's needs, the outcomes sought, the support provided and any teaching strategies or approaches that are needed.
-This information will be recorded on our management information system, SIMS and will be made accessible to staff in the form of a pupil passport.
+This information will be recorded on our management information system, SIMs and/or CPOMS, and will be made accessible to staff in a pupil passport/health care plan/Individual education plan.